 Ingredients

-• 2 or 3 garlic cloves (smashed and finely chopped)
+- 2 or 3 cloves garlic, smashed and finely chopped

-• Extra virgin olive oil or tallow
+- Extra virgin olive oil or tallow, as needed for cooking

-• Pickled or lacto-fermented gherkins
+- Pickled or lacto-fermented gherkins, as desired

 Instructions